LBartolini/DVI/GUIDE.md

   Before talking about the suggested attacks, you will be given a brief explanation of the whole infrastructure, how it works, what each service does and how they are connected togheter.

-  The system is hosted inside the Campus Savona at Università di Genova.
+  The system is hosted inside the Campus DVI at DamnVulnerable University.
 It is composed of three main subnetworks: the DMZ Net hosts services such as the Web server, the DNS and the FTP server; the Enterprise Net hosts the Workstation, used by the technical staff, and all the servers that handle the Energy Management System (EMS); finally, the Industrial Net is comprised of the field devices (Battery, Solar Panels and Generator) and the Campus Buildings PLCs handling the power consumption inside the campus.

   The EMS is a complex procedure to manage the electricity being produced and consumed inside the campus.
 The consuming parts are the Campus Buildings, each with its own energy consumption based on how busy they are.
 The producing parts are the Solar Panels and the Gas Turbine Generator.
 In the middle there is the Battery that accumulates the energy.